Pixelgrade LT Compatibility and Post-Update Troubleshooting

 Fixing "This block has encountered an error and cannot be previewed"

-If blocks stop previewing or become uneditable, the cause is almost always the Gutenberg plugin or an outdated LT component rather than the page content itself.
+If blocks stop previewing or become uneditable, the cause is almost always the Gutenberg plugin or an outdated Pixelgrade LT component rather than the page content itself.

 1. Deactivate the Gutenberg plugin if it is active.